 Fitting in Better by Getting Fit

 Michael has autism.
-He completed OT in preschool and has recently finished 40 sessions of vision therapy.
+He completed occupational therapy in preschool and has recently finished 40 sessions of vision therapy.
 Now he’s sharpening his visual-spatial awareness and motor planning by playing virtual soccer.

 Ryan asks all week if it’s Sunday yet.
 He can’t wait to go to KEEN for basketball.
 His devoted volunteer George wouldn’t miss a session either.